-C. riparius larvae occur in small streams and ditches, predominantly in agricultural areas, and depending on the local temperature regime, the species produces multiple generations throughout the year (Oppold et al. 2016).
-Common-garden experiments with natural C. riparius populations revealed a relative fitness advantage at experimental temperatures matching the respective temperature regime of their origin (Nemec et al. 2013).
-Investigating a climatic gradient from Northern Germany to riparius populations.

-Southern Spain, this provides a promising system for the analysis of climate adaptation in natural C.
+C. riparius larvae occur in small streams and ditches, predominantly in agricultural areas, and depending on the local temperature regime, the species produces multiple generations throughout the year (i.e. multivoltinism, Armitage et al. 1997; Loya-Rebollar et al. 2013; Mallet et al. 2007; Oppold et al. 2016).
+Common-garden experiments with natural C. riparius populations revealed a relative fitness advantage at experimental temperatures corresponding to the respective temperature regime of their origin (Nemec et al. 2013).
+Investigating a climatic gradient from Germany to Southern Spain, this provides a promising system for the analysis of climate adaptation in natural C. riparius populations.

-Here, we examine temperature adaptation on the phenotypic level and integrate results with population genomic analyses to investigate the genomic basis of climate adaptation in five natural C. riparius populations sampled along a climatic gradient across Europe.
-We conducted common-garden experiments to determine phenotypic differences in several life history traits among populations and confirm their adaptation to different temperatures.
-Making use of the recently published C. riparius draft genome (Oppold et al. 2017 in press), we performed genome-scans in a comparative outlier approach to identify signatures of adaptation.
-Outlier thresholds were obtained from a statistical and a modelling approach based on the demographic population histories inferred by Multiple Sequentially
+Here, we examine temperature adaptation on the phenotypic level and integrate these results with population genomic analyses to investigate the genomic basis of climate adaptation in five natural garden experiments to determine phenotypic differences in several life history traits among populations and confirmed their adaptation to different temperatures.
+Making use of the recently published C. riparius draft genome (Oppold et al. 2017), we performed genome-scans in a comparative outlier approach to identify signatures of adaptation.
+Outlier thresholds were obtained from a statistical and a modelling approach based on the demographic population histories inferred by estimated migration rates.
+A spatially explicit environmental association analysis (EAA) was employed with the aim of separating the identified signatures of local from clinal adaptation.